+Use abbreviations of the legislation we regulate consistently, following the examples below.
 In general, spell out the full title the first time you use it, with the abbreviation in brackets (see Abbreviations and acronyms).
 But you don't need to spell out UK GDPR, NIS, eIDAS or INSPIRE.
+Why?

+People find it harder to read text with lots of capital letters and numbers.
+Keeping it simple makes it easier to read.

+But capitals can help to show when a word has a specific legal status.

+Using abbreviations consistently helps readers trust what we say.

-Examples (capitals)
+Examples (capital)

-- Act (of parliament)
+Act (of parliament)

-- Bill
+Bill

-- Convention (treaty)
+Convention (treaty)

-- Data Protection Act 2018 (DPA)
+Data Protection Act 2018 (DPA)

-- Data Protection and Digital Information Bill (DPDI Bill)
+Data Protection and Digital Identity Bill (DPDI Bill)

-- EU Directive
+EU Directive

-- EU Regulation
+EU Regulation

-- Environmental Information Regulations 2004 (EIR)
+Environmental Information Regulations 2004 (EIR)

-- European Convention on Human Rights (ECHR)
+European Convention on Human Rights (ECHR)

-- Freedom of Information Act 2000 (FOIA)
+Freedom of Information Act 2000 (FOIA)

-- Privacy and Electronic Communications Regulations 2003 (PECR)
+Privacy and Electronic Communications Regulations 2003 (PECR)

-- Regulations (UK secondary legislation)
+Regulations (UK secondary legislation)

 Examples (lower case)

-- article
+article

+'''

-- code of conduct
+code of conduct

-- code of practice
+code of practice

-- legislation
+legislation

-- paragraph
+paragraph

-- part 3
+part 3

-- recital
+recital

-- regulation 5 (for a specific provision of secondary legislation)
+regulation 5 (for a specific provision of secondary legislation)

-- regulation (in the general sense of an area of regulation)
+regulation (in the general sense of an area of regulation)

-- regulations (in the general sense of rules and regulations)
+regulations (in the general sense of rules and regulations)

-- secondary legislation
+secondary legislation

-- schedule
+schedule

-- section
+section

-- statute
+statute

-- statutory guidance
+statutory guidance

-- treaty
+treaty

 Examples (how to quote provisions)

-Use Avoid
+Use 'section 1'

-section 1 part 1, section 1
+Avoid 'part 1, section 1'

+Use 'section1(1)(a)'

+Avoid 'section 1 paragrah 1(a)'

-section 1(1)(a) section 1 paragraph 1(a)
+Use 'schedule 1 paragraph 5'

+Avoid 'schedule 1, part 2, paragraph 5' or 'paragraph 5 of schedule 1'

+Use 'regulation 5 (of Regulations)

+'''

+Avoid 'section 5 (of Regulations)'

+Use 'article 1 (of the UK GDPR)'

+Avoid 'section 1 (of the UK GDPR)'

 Examples (how to abbreviate legislation)

+Use 'DPA'

+Avoid 'DPA18', 'DPA2018', 'DPA 2018'

+Use 'EIR'

+Avoid 'EIR 2004', 'EIR Regulations'

+Use 'EU GDPR'

+Avoid 'GDPR'

+Use 'FOIA'

+Avoid 'FOI Act', 'FOIA2000', 'FOIA 2000'

+Use 'PECR'

+Avoid 'PECR 2003', 'PECR Regulations'

+Use 'UK GDPR'

-Use Avoid
+Avoid 'UKGDPR'

-DPA DPA18, DPA2018, DPA 2018

-EIR EIR 2004, EIR Regulations

-schedule 1 paragraph 5 schedule 1, part 2, paragraph 5 or paragraph 5 of schedule 1

-regulation 5 (of section 5 (of

-Regulations) Regulations)

-article 1 (of the section 1 (of the

-UK GDPR) UK GDPR)

-EU GDPR GDPR

-FOIA FOI Act, FOIA2000, FOIA 2000

-PECR PECR 2003, PECR Regulations

-UK GDPR UKGDPR

 Links

 You're responsible for adding hyperlinks into your writing.

 Create hyperlinks by choosing words in the link text that are meaningful.

 Don't use 'click here' or 'here' as this is too ambiguous.
 Distinguish links from other text by colour and underlining.

 Add a title that links to a URL, instead of listing a URL.
 Highlight the text you want to use, go to insert hyperlink and fill in the Text to display box.
 If you're converting a Word document to a PDF, make sure the links are highlighted in blue and underlined.
+Why?

 People who use assistive technology sometimes scan a page for links, instead of reading the link in the context of the wording around it.
 It's therefore important that the link text is meaningful and accurately describes where the link goes to so they can quickly find the information they are looking for.
 Highlighting links in a different colour and underlining them helps people who may be colour-blind and can't see the difference in colour.